Formats and related files

 - are required to be published annually, as part of the report on the Fiscal Strategy, under the Public Finance Act (1989).

-Also downloadable from the section below is a note Projection Assumptions Budget Economic and Fiscal Update (BEFU) 2019.
+Also downloadable above is a note Projection Assumptions Budget Economic and Fiscal Update (BEFU) 2020.
 This provides further information about the post-forecast projections, including detailing some of the key assumptions and providing data tables for both economic and fiscal variable projections.

 Notes for this Version of the Fiscal Strategy Model#